lihaoyi/SprayWebSockets/README.md

                  data: ByteString = ByteString.empty)
 ```

 and represents a single websocket frame.
-Sending a `Frame` pipes it across the internet to whoever is on the other side, and any frames he pipes back will hit your *Frame Handler*'s `receive()` method.
+Sending a `Frame` pipes it across the internet to whoever is on the other side, and any frames he pipes back will hit your `frameHandler`'s `receive` method.
 You've opened your first websocket connection!
-This is where the `SocketServer`'s job ends and your application can do whatever you want with the incoming `Frame`s.
+This is where the `Sockets` server's job ends and your application can send as many outgoing `Frame`s as it likes do whatever you want with the incoming `Frame`s.

 ###Close the Connection

-In order to close the connection, the *Frame Handler* should send a frame with `opcode = OpCode.ConnectionClose` to comply with the websocket protocol, before sending a `SocketServer.Close` message to actually terminate the TCP connection.
+In order to close the connection, the `frameHandler` should send a `Frame` with `opcode = OpCode.ConnectionClose` to comply with the websocket protocol, before sending a `SocketServer.Close` message to actually terminate the TCP connection.
 The *Frame Handler* will then receive a `SocketServer.Closed` message.
-If the client initiates a close (whether cleanly via a `ConnectionClose` frame, or by abruptly cutting off the TCP connection) the *Frame Handler* will just receive the `SocketServer.Closed` message directly.
+If the client initiates a close (whether cleanly via a `ConnectionClose` frame, or by abruptly cutting off the TCP connection) the `frameHandler` will just receive the `SocketServer.Closed` message directly.

 More Stuff
 ----------

-All the messages that the *Frame Handler* can expect to send/receive from the `SocketServer` are documented in the `SocketServer` [companion object](https://github.com/lihaoyi/SprayWebSockets/blob/master/src/main/scala/spray/can/server/websockets/SocketServer.scala#L102-L140).
+All the messages that the `frameHandler` can expect to send/receive from the `Sockets` server are documented in the `Sockets` [companion object](https://github.com/lihaoyi/SprayWebSockets/blob/master/src/main/scala/spray/can/server/websockets/Sockets.scala).

 The server also can

-- Automatically ping every client according to the `autoPingInterval`, using the `tickGenerator` to generate the body of each ping
+- Automatically ping every client according to the `autoPingInterval`, using the `pingGenerator` to generate the body of each ping
 - Work under SSL (all the tests are done both in the clear and under SSL)
-- Handle fragmented messages (the server will buffer up a complete message before passing it to your frameHandler
+- Handle fragmented messages (the server will buffer up a complete message before passing it to your `frameHandler`
 - Cut off messages which are too big (whether single-messages or fragmented)
 - Automatically respond to pings with pongs
 - Match up outgoing Pings and incoming Pongs to find round trip times